thePuzzleBox/NDesign/content/sections/3-Timeline.en.md

     imageFileName: "events/max.jpg",
     header: "Summer 2015",
     subheader: "A Game That Would Change My Life Forever",
-    content: "After playing the 2014 game Life is Strange for the first time, I was thoroughly moved by a surprising amount of character vulneralbility and would never forget this gaming experience.
-Thus, my trajectory as a player was completely changed."
+    content: "After playing the 2014 game Life is Strange for the first time, I was thoroughly moved by a surprising amount of character vulneralbility and will never forget this gaming experience.
+My trajectory as a player was completely changed."
   },
   {
     imageFileName: "events/journey.jpg",